learn-compsci/programming-in-C/content/index.md

 > This site is heavily under-construction as materials are actively being developed.

-This website's intended usage by students taking discrete math courses at the [School of Computing at NUS](https://www.comp.nus.edu.sg/).
+This website's intended usage by students learning how to program in C at the [School of Computing at NUS](https://www.comp.nus.edu.sg/).

 Content to be filled.